stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

     v[0]["toys"].empty() == false    // v[0]["toys"] is not empty
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When accessing structs (JSON objects) with field names, make sure to use
+When accessing structs (JSON objects) by field name, make sure to use existing
-existing member field names only.
-A new member fieldname-value pair is
+member field names only.
+A new member fieldname-value pair is dynamically
-dynamically added to the structure to accomodate the new entry for the field.
+added to the structure to accomodate the new entry for the field.

 Also arrays are extended to accommodate the indexed array element.
 A negative
 index accesses elements from the array's end, with index -1 accessing the last
 value.
-Also the `has` and `nth` methods take a negative index for bounds
+Also the `value::has(int)` and `value::nth(int)` methods take a
-checking on arrays and will return `false` or negative, respectively.
+negative index for bounds checking on arrays and will return `false` or
+negative, respectively.

+Use `value::size(int)` to change array size or set arrays to zero length.
+Use
+negative size with `value::size(int)` to remove elements from the end.

-You may want to use iterators to extract data from structs and arrays (see
+You may want to use iterators to retrieve data from structs and arrays (see
 further below).

-To extract atomic data we can use casts on a value `v` as follows:
+To retrieve atomic data we can use casts on a value `v` as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     (double)v                   // 64 bit double or 0.0 if not numeric